fortune-ncube/school_rdms/README.md

 ## Introduction

 This Python program is a data querying application for a student management system.
-It interacts with a SQLite database containing information about students, courses, reviews, and addresses.
+It interacts with a SQLite database containing information about students, courses, course lecturers, reviews, and addresses.
 The program allows users to execute various SQL queries to retrieve and manipulate data related to students and courses.

 ## Features